Pericardium: Clinical significance

 Fluid can build up within the pericardial space, referred to as a pericardial effusion.
 Pericardial effusions often occur secondary to pericarditis, kidney failure, or tumours and frequently do not cause any symptoms.
 Large effusions or effusions that accumulate rapidly can compress the heart and restrict diastolic ventricular filling in a condition known as cardiac tamponade, causing pulsus paradoxus and potentially fatal circulatory failure.
 Fluid can be removed from the pericardial space for diagnosis or to relieve tamponade using a syringe in a procedure called pericardiocentesis.
 For cases of recurrent pericardial effusion, an operation to create a hole between the pericardial and pleural spaces can be performed, known as a pericardial window or pericardiostomy.

 The congenital absence of pericardium is rare.
-When it happens, it is usually occurs on the left side.
+When it happens, it usually occurs on the left side.
 Those affected usually do not have any symptoms and they are usually discovered incidentally.
 About 30 to 50 percent of the affected people have other heart abnormalities such as atrial septal defect, patent ductus arteriosus, bicuspid aortic valve, and lung abnormalities.
 On chest X–ray, the heart looks posteriorly rotated.
 Another feature is the sharp delineation of pulmonary artery and transverse aorta due to lung deposition between these two structures.
 If there is partial absence of pericardium, there will be bulge of the left atrial appendage.
 On CT and MRI scans, similar findings as chest X–ray can be shown.
 The left sided partial pericardium defect is difficult to see because even a normal pericardium is difficult to be seen on CT and MRI.
 A complete pericardial defect will show the heart displaced to the left with part of the lungs squeezed between inferior border of heart and diaphragm.